Cascading/fluid/README.md

 Source and Javadoc artifacts (using the appropriate classifier) are also available through Conjars.

 All Fluid artifacts are built with JDK 1.7 (though they are likely JDK 1.6 source compatible).

+Third, Fluid depends on [Flapi](https://github.com/UnquietCode/Flapi).
+If you are using Maven/Ivy/Gradle or similar then all you need to do is add the Maven repository at [UnquietCode.com](http://www.unquietcode.com/maven/releases) to your build definition and the necessary Flapi jars will be included in your project.

 ## Design Notes